What is Geneva Push?

 Crossing state and denominational boundaries, Geneva Push is clearly going to have a diverse membership.
 What will hold it together – practically?
 Spiritually?

 Humility, a desire to see the lost won to Christ, a desire for fellowship, wise and gentle leadership, mutual regard, shared theological convictions, a generally shared philosophy of ministry and God the Holy Spirit.
-Practically speaking, Geneva Push will provide mentors for assessed church planters, a well-resourced online community, regular training days and national conferences.
+Practically speaking, Geneva Push will provide ministry coaches for assessed church planters, regular training opportunities, a well-resourced online community, regular training days and national conferences.

 What is Multiply?